2012 VP113: Discovery

 was first reported to have been observed on 5 November 2012 with NOAO's 4-meter Víctor M. Blanco Telescope at the Cerro Tololo Inter-American Observatory.
 Carnegie's 6.5-meter Magellan telescope at Las Campanas Observatory in Chile was used to determine its orbit and surface properties.

 Before being announced to the public, was only tracked by Cerro Tololo Inter-American Observatory (807) and Las Campanas Observatory (304).

-had previously been observed (but not reported) as early as September 2007.
+has been found in precovery images as early as September 2007.

 Nickname

-was abbreviated "VP" and nicknamed "Biden" by the discovery team, after Joe Biden who was then the vice president ("VP") of the United States in 2012.
+was abbreviated "VP" and nicknamed "Biden" by the discovery team, after Joe Biden who was then the vice president ("VP") of the United States.